aqz236/vscode-material-icon-preview/README.md

 - **📁 826+ Icons Display**: Browse all icons in a clean grid layout
 - **🔍 Smart Search**: Support fuzzy search to quickly find the icons you need
 - **🏷️ Category Filtering**: Filter by file icons or folder icons
+- **🎨 Color-Based Filtering**: Advanced color picker with tolerance range to find icons by color similarity
 - **📋 One-Click Copy**: Click on an icon to copy its icon ID
 - **🌓 Light/Dark Toggle**: Some icons support light/dark themes, hover over the icon to show the toggle button in the top right corner